The Desert Museum Docents

 How can you get involved?

-The next docent training class will start in the fall of 2013.
-Please submit your application to Marie Long and it will be filed for the 2013 class.
-All applicants will be contacted in the spring of 2013 for an interview.
+Thanks for your interest in the Desert Museum's docent program.
+At this time the docent training class for the fall of 2013 is closed.
+If you are interested in joining the next class please submit your application to Marie Long and it will be filed for the 2015 class.
+All applicants will be contacted in the spring of 2015 for an interview.

 If you are interested, please complete an application and we will contact you with details on the application process and training class schedule.
 Contact Marie Long, our Associate Director of Conservation, Education & Science, for more information.

-In the meantime, if you are interested in pursuing other volunteer opportunities at the Desert Museum, please contact Caroline Wilson, our Volunteer Coordinator, at 883-3071 or by email: [email protected].
+In the meantime, if you are interested in pursuing other volunteer opportunities at the Desert Museum, please contact Allison Miller, our Volunteer Coordinator, at 883-3071 or by email: [email protected].

 What is Docent training like?